SEARCH WEBSITE

 The Bachelor of Medical Science (Pathway to Medicine) has 23 compulsory units.
 In your first two years of study, you will complete sixteen units of study.
 In your final year of study, you will complete seven units of study, one of which is a double credit unit.

-You will build knowledge in the structure and function of the human body and develop a conceptual understanding of what happens when diseases, infections and clinical disorders occur.
+You will build knowledge of the structure and function of the human body and develop a conceptual understanding of what happens when diseases, infections and clinical disorders occur.
 In the first year, you will study the foundations of medical science in the subjects of anatomy, physiology, chemistry, and biochemistry.
-In your second and third year, you will apply the knowledge of first-year subjects to medically focused subjects of cell biology, microbiology, immunology, pathophysiology, pharmacology, and medical imaging.
+In your second and third years, you will apply the knowledge of first-year subjects to medically focused subjects of cell biology, microbiology, immunology, pathophysiology, pharmacology, and medical imaging.

 Capstone subjects will allow you to integrate your knowledge to gain an understanding of various medical imaging modalities and their application in clinical scenarios.
 Real-world and authentic learning experiences are embedded within the curriculum, allowing you the opportunity to develop your knowledge and skills.
 Community placements, clinical immersion experiences and work-integrated learning opportunities with health service providers in Central Queensland and Wide Bay are offered throughout the course to prepare you for your career in medicine.